December 14-15, 2019

-Handlers will be available for all runners.
+Handlers will be available for all runners if prior notice* is given to the race directors that one is needed.
 Lodging and transportation assistance from local runners is also available.
 Please let us know your needs and we will do our best to accommodate them.

 7:00am Sat – Packet/Bib Pickup

 8:00am Sat – 24 Hour & 100 Mile Start

-There will be a brief race meeting approximately 20 minutes before the start of each race to announce any last minute information.
+There will be a brief race meeting approximately 5-10 minutes before the start of the race to announce any last minute information.